Autoassociative Learning of Structural Representations for Modeling and Classification in Medical Imaging: ASR architecture and training

 \textbf{Renderer.} The Renderer produces the output image based on the parameters received from the Modeler.
 This involves three stages: rendering of individual primitives at scale $j$, combining them into a single resultant canvas at scale $j$, and merging these canvases into the final reproduction.

 As \mname is meant to be trained end-to-end with gradient, the rendering process must be differentiable.
 While prior work on differentiable rendering exists (see, e.g., \citep{ravi2020pytorch3d,Li:2020:DVG,KaolinLibrary,Mitsuba3}), the elliptical shapes of our primitives allow achieving this goal with a relatively crude rendering of a blurry `blobs' rather than `crisp' ellipses.
-We realize this for a single primitive ellipse at a given location at scale $j$ with the following steps: \begin{enumerate} \item Create a monochrome (single-channel) raster $R_j$ of size $(2r_j+1) \times (2r_j+1)$. \item Draw a centered blurry circle with radius $r_j$ by setting the brightness of each pixel $p \in R_j$ to $\sigma(\beta(r_j-d(p)))$, where $d(p)$ is the distance of $p$ from the center of $R_j$, $\sigma$ is the sigmoid function, and $\beta$ is the fuzziness coefficient that controls the sharpness of the contour. \item Construct the affine transformation matrix $A$ based on the scaling coefficients ($w_j$, $h_j$) and rotation $d_j$ predicted by the Modeler. \item Apply $A$ to $R_j$: generate a transformed grid from $A$ and use it to sample from $R$ with bilinear interpolation (so this step is differentiable too). \item Multiply $R_j$ by the appearance descriptor $a_j$ to produce an RGB image of the same dimensions. \end{enumerate} Notice that the resulting $R$ is approximately double the size of the grid cell, which allows the rendered primitives to overlap if necessary, as signaled earlier.
+For a given ellipse at scale $j$, we realize this with the following steps: \begin{enumerate} \item Create a monochrome (single-channel) zeroed raster $R_j$ of size $(2r_j+1) \times (2r_j+1)$. \item Draw a centered blurry circle with radius $r_j$ by setting the brightness of each pixel $p \in R_j$ to $\sigma(\beta(r_j-d(p)))$, where $d(p)$ is the distance of $p$ from the center of $R_j$, $\sigma$ is the sigmoid function, and $\beta$ is the fuzziness coefficient that controls the sharpness of the contour. \item Construct the affine transformation matrix $A$ based on the scaling coefficients ($w_j$, $h_j$) and rotation $d_j$ predicted by the Modeler. \item Apply $A$ to $R_j$: generate a transformed grid of points from $A$ and use it to sample from $R$ with bilinear interpolation (so this step is differentiable too). \item Multiply $R_j$ by the appearance descriptor $a_j$ to produce an RGB image of the same dimensions. \end{enumerate} Notice that the resulting $R$ is approximately double the size of the grid cell, which allows the rendered primitives to overlap if necessary, as signaled earlier.